-- Held two public Board meetings: - o February 7: The Board adopted the three policy papers listed above. - March 21: The Board held a strategic plan meeting. - Held six working group meetings with the POUs and their representative bodies to discuss improvements to reporting in the POU WMPs.
+- Held two public Board meetings: - February 7: Adopted the three policy papers listed above. - March 21: Held a strategic plan meeting. - o Onboarded a graduate student assistant, an analyst, and a supervisor. - Held six working group meetings with the POUs and their representative bodies to discuss improvements to reporting in the POU WMPs.

 For the second half of 2024, the Board will develop and adopt recommendations to the State's POUs on their 2025 WMPs.
-Furthermore, it will adopt a strategic action plan which will outline the Board's goals and priorities over the next few years.
+Furthermore, it will adopt a strategic plan which will outline the Board's goals and priorities over the next few years, and develop a business plan identifying the specific actions and timeframes in which they will be carried out.